-Critical theory/Critical Lawyering Seminar; Gender and the Law; and Sex, Sexuality and the Law; Sexual Harassment Seminar; Sexual Violence Seminar; Employment Discrimination-16 hours; Workplace bias-8 hours; Social Justice and the Law
+Critical theory/Critical Lawyering Seminar; Gender and the Law; and Sex, Sexuality and the Law

+Yes.
 They can apply for travel grants through the Office of Career Services and from the Professional Development Fund of the Interprofessional Council of The Ohio State University.
+They have been utilized every year for the three years prior to the pandemic.